tamberg/nics/README.md

 <img src="images/lasercut.jpg">

 ## Wiring
+Use six 5mm LEDs with a 1k resistor each and add wires.

+Solder them to a proto board, mount it with hot glue.

-Use 6 5mm LEDs with a 1k resistor each, connect GND and GPIO pins 5, 22, 23, 24, 25 and 27.
+Connect GND and GPIO pins 5, 22, 23, 24, 25 and 27.

-See [this pinout](https://pinout.xyz) for the Pi.
+See [this pinout](https://pinout.xyz) for the Raspberry Pi.

 <img src="images/wired.jpg">